-Thank you for your interest in the year-long study that the Federal Deposit Insurance Corporation (FDIC) Office of Inspector General (OIG) conducted on the impact of the failure of insured depository institutions during the recent financial crisis.
 The OIG is an independent office within the FDIC, established to conduct audits, investigations, and other reviews to prevent and detect waste, fraud, and abuse relating to the programs and operations of the FDIC, and to improve the efficiency and effectiveness of those programs and operations.
 I was appointed as the Inspector General of the FDIC by President Bush, and confirmed by the Senate in June 2006.

-Through its audits, evaluations, and other reviews, the OIG provides oversight of FDIC programs and operations.
+Through its audits, evaluations, and other reviews, my office provides oversight of FDIC programs and operations.
 Our work is either required by law or self-initiated based on our assessment of various risks confronting the FDIC.
 Our audits, evaluations, and other reviews assess such areas as program effectiveness, adequacy of internal controls, and compliance with statutory requirements and corporate policies and procedures.
 We perform our work using internally available resources, supplemented by contracts with independent public accounting firms when expertise in a particular area is needed or when internal resources are not available.
 Our work, as well as that of our contractors, is performed in accordance with standards applicable to federal audit, evaluation, and investigative entities.